 You want to maximize your chances of acceptance and make the most of the financial investment required by the application process.
 You need to apply mostly to schools that will consider your application seriously.
 Otherwise, you’re wasting your time and money.
 Yes, you can apply to one or two dream schools, but for most of your applications, you need to apply realistically.

 You may be thinking: Isn’t the medical school admissions process holistic?
 Why all the focus on GPA and MCAT?

 You’re right.
 Medical school admission is not exclusively about your GPA and MCAT score.
 Schools also evaluate important qualitative aspects of your profile: community service, clinical exposure, research, leadership, shared values, personal background, and goals.
-Furthermore the stats can’t reveal the impact of the schools’ attempts to diversity the physician-in-training pipeline given your background.
+Furthermore, the stats can’t reveal the impact of the schools’ attempts to diversify the physician-in-training pipeline.
 The Selectivity Index doesn’t reflect the impact of those qualitative factors, but it doesn’t provide you with usable data that you need to weigh as you apply.

 Those average GPA and MCAT numbers don’t happen by accident.
 They are not random.
 Schools are purposeful in selecting whom to interview and admit.
 And the MCAT score and GPA play a role.

 What about in-state and out-of-state differences?